Your Guide to Health Insurance Coverage in Canada

 Types of Health Insurance Coverage

-Health insurance coverage varies widely depending on the health insurance company you are purchasing from.
+Health insurance coverage varies widely depending on the health insurance company you're buying from.
 Some plans are extensive while others offer basic coverage.

 Here's a look at the main types of health insurance coverage: